Meta Case Study

 Kill the PDF entirely

-A design engineer’s portfolio should be a product, not a document.
+A product designer’s portfolio should be a product, not a document.
 Building it in Next.js is the proof — not a line about knowing Next.js.

 Bet 02